What is Reactive Attachment Disorder?

 Take all information as confidential.

-It Is very helpful to educate yourself about Attachment Disorder.
+It is beneficial to educate yourself about Attachment Disorder.

-**** Do not say just say ‘Let me know if I can help.’
+**** Do not say, ‘Let me know if I can help.’
 Do something to help.****

 1. Take her to lunch or dinner.